Part 8: Applying Changes to Ontologies

 Warning

 Apply changes is an experimental feature.
 This documentation is provided for alpha testers to try out existing functionality.
-Currently on a fraction of the KGCL specification is implemented.
+Currently only a fraction of the KGCL specification is implemented.

 OAK allows various kinds of changes to be applied to ontologies, including: